 Wycliffe partners with many organizations around the world to see Bible translation completed.

-Today, there are more than 1,600 languages still waiting for a translation project to begin, but many are in areas that are hard to reach.
+Today, there are approximately 1,600 languages* still waiting for a translation project to begin, but many are in areas that are hard to reach.

 Here’s a glimpse of what translation efforts might look like in different regions of the world:

 As the world’s second-largest continent in size and population, Africa is home to about 30 percent of the world’s total languages.
-More than 600 language groups in Africa still have translation needs — most in Nigeria and the French-speaking areas of central Africa.
+More than 600 language groups* in Africa still have translation needs.
 Africa has one of the greatest Bible translation needs in the world, but local churches are quickly growing and joining in the vision of evangelism and discipleship in their own countries.

 Since around A.D.
 50, when Paul first brought the Good News to the continent, the Bible has been translated into various languages across Europe.
 Translation work is currently in progress for many European sign languages, as well as for many displaced people groups that have immigrated to Europe across the centuries.
 These communities need to hear the gospel in the languages that speak directly to their hearts, and Scripture translation is key to reaching these people with God’s love.